Cross-Resolution SAR Target Detection Using Structural Hierarchy Adaptation and Reliable Adjacency Alignment: Introduction

-Domain adaptation is an effective approach to address the aforementioned domain discrepancies and improve the generalization performance on the unseen data~\cite{DAN,DANN}.
-The goal of this technique is to transfer the knowledge learned from the labeled source domain to an unlabeled target domain with distribution differences, ensuring satisfactory performance on the target domain data.
-In recent years, some advanced researches have leveraged domain adaptation techniques in SAR target detection, focusing on improving cross-modality (e.g. optical-to-SAR~\cite{ida,HSA,huang2024domain} and SAR-to-SAR~\cite{zhang2025cross,shi2021unsupervised,zou2023cross}) detection performance.
-For instance, Zhao et al.~\cite{zhao2022automatic,zhao2022feature} achieved optical-to-SAR target detection by employing adversarial learning and feature decomposition to obtain domain-invariant features.
-Pan et al.~\cite{ida} introduced an unbalanced adversarial alignment approach to address the issue of misaligned domain features, enabling ship detection from optical to SAR images.
-However, some researches~\cite{HTCN,kim2019self} have shown that adversarial learning-based domain adaptation methods negatively impact feature discriminability.
-To address this, some studies~\cite{kim2019self, shi2021unsupervised,zou2023cross} have incorporated pseudo-label learning, which aligns feature distributions while enhancing feature discriminability.
-Additionally, other studies~\cite{zhang2025cross,zhang2023frequency,wang2018sar} have leveraged the physical priors of SAR targets to enhance SAR target detection under the guidance of prior knowledge.
-Wang et al.~\cite{wang2018sar} utilized sub-aperture decomposition~\cite{SCEDet} and data augmentation to achieve the knowledge transfer from synthetic data to real-world data.
-Some researchers~\cite{zhang2025cross} have introduced key scattering points of targets to enable center-aware feature adaptation, improving SAR target detection across different SAR sensors.
-Zhang et al.\cite{zhang2023frequency} incorporated Fourier transform features to establish local structural relationships to enable target detection from optical to SAR images.
+In recent years, some advanced researches have leveraged domain adaptation techniques in SAR target detection, focusing on improving cross-modality (e.g. optical-to-SAR~\cite{ida,HSA,huang2024domain} and SAR-to-SAR~\cite{zhang2025cross,shi2021unsupervised,zou2023cross}) detection performance. {For instance, Zhao~et~al.~\cite{zhao2022automatic,zhao2022feature} achieved SAR-to-SAR target detection by employing adversarial learning and transferable feature decomposition to extract domain-invariant features.
+However, such blind adaptation methods do not explicitly consider intra-domain variations, which may lead to feature misalignment and structural distortions within domains.
+To address this issue, Pan~et~al.\cite{ida} proposed an unbalanced adversarial feature alignment approach, enabling ship detection from optical to SAR images.
+Nevertheless, some studies\cite{HTCN,kim2019self} have indicated that adversarial learning-based domain adaptation methods negatively affect feature discriminability.
+To mitigate this problem, several works~\cite{kim2019self,shi2021unsupervised,zou2023cross} have incorporated pseudo-label learning to enhance feature discriminability.
+However, unreliable predictions in the target domain may lead to risky semantic propagation and error accumulation during the pseudo-label learning process.
+To reduce domain discrepancies between different sensors, other studies~\cite{zhang2025cross,zhang2023frequency,wang2018sar} have leveraged the physical priors of SAR targets to enhance transferability.
+Wang~et~al.\cite{wang2018sar} utilized sub-aperture decomposition\cite{SCEDet} and data augmentation to achieve knowledge transfer from synthetic data to real-world data.
+Some researchers~\cite{zhang2025cross} have introduced key scattering points of targets to enable center-aware feature adaptation, while Zhang~et~al.~\cite{zhang2023frequency} incorporated Fourier transform features~\cite{10934049} to establish local structural relationships and enable target detection from optical to SAR images.
+However, the feasibility of these methods for cross-resolution detection in SAR images has not yet been verified. }